 Many women have found that Woman’s Place provides them the space, time, and attention needed to chart a new and healthier path for themselves and their children.
 In addition to our support groups and crisis intervention, Woman’s Place offers a number of personal growth workshops.
 Check our calendar to find out what is going on now.
-Read more about our programs and support groups.
+Learn more about our programs and support groups.
+Read our brochure to find out more about what we do.

 If you are in an abusive situation, don’t wait.
 There is help, and situations can become very dangerous with little or no warning.
 If you are a friend, acquaintance, or loved one of someone who is in an abusive situation, the information on this site may be useful to you.
 We are here to help.
-Drop by or give us a call at (314) 645-4848.
+Drop by or give us a call at (314) 645-4848 (St. Louis) or (636) 373-7911 (St. Charles).

 Woman’s Place does not provide long-term counseling or therapy.
 If that is your need, we can help you find counseling opportunities that may work for you.
 We are not a shelter, but we can help you find safe shelters in the greater St. Louis metro area.